clarkk/php-log/README.md

 }
 //  Catch all uncatched and unexpected errors catch(Throwable $e){
-	//  Always try to return a generic HTTP error with useful HTML/JSON response to the user if possible if(isset($API)){
+	//  Always try to return a generic HTTP error code with useful HTML/JSON response if possible if(isset($API)){
 		$API->error_response($e);
 	}